emqx/emqx-operator/docs/en_US/index.md

 The EMQX Operator includes, but is not limited to, the following features:

 * **Simplified Deployment EMQX**: Declare EMQX clusters with EMQX custom resources and deploy them quickly.
-For more details, please check [Quick Start](./getting-started/getting-started.md).
+For more details, please check [Getting Started](./getting-started/getting-started.md).

 * **Manage EMQX Cluster**: Automate operations and maintenance for EMQX, including cluster upgrades, runtime data persistence, updating Kubernetes resources based on the status of EMQX, etc. For more details, please check [Manage EMQX](./tasks/overview.md).